project-zot/project-zot.github.io/docs/user-guides/user-guide-datapath.md

     $ oras pull -u myUsername -p myPassword localhost:5000/hello-artifact:v2 -d -v

 > :pencil2:
-> For additional authentication options, including interactive credential entry and disabling TLS, see the [ORAS login documentation](https://github.com/oras-project/oras/blob/main/cmd/oras/login.go).
+> For additional authentication options, including interactive credential entry and disabling TLS, see the [ORAS authentication documentation](https://oras.land/docs/how_to_guides/authentication).

 <a name="using-helm"></a>